thoughtbot/maintaining-open-source-projects/book/05-documentation.md

-Like the “Installing” document, this natural language description of the release process for a new version of the project should have an accompanying script that executes the steps description.
+Like the “Installing” document, this natural language description of the release process for a new version of the project should have an accompanying script that executes a stepwise description.

 Example steps for releasing a new version for an open source project are: